IQ404/study-notes/README.md

 # Part II: Styles

+## Abstraction

+Abstraction is the most powerful concept of C++.

+The meaning of abstraction can be:

+- An interface that encapsulates extension.

 ## Write ISO Standard C++

 Thinking within the standard, within the core guidelines.
 Think about the reasoning of following them, not the underlying mechanisms of what happens after breaking them.